epam/edp-gerrit-operator/docs/api.md

-GerritProjectAccessStatus defines the observed state of GerritProjectAccess
+GerritProjectAccessStatus defines the observed state of GerritProjectAccess.

 <table>
     <thead>